jellyfishsolutions/lynx-admin-ui/README.md

     file: MediaEntity;
 ```

+It is possible to specify the `accept` parameter, in order to filter the type of file to be uploaded.
+This parameter maps the input `accept` attribute.

 ### `values` parameter
 It indicates a list of key-value items that can be used to evaluate the field.